Cognigy/Documentation/docs/en/docs/ai/cognigy-live-agent/cognigy-live-agent-setup.md

 ## Organisation Details
 <div class="divider"></div>

 If you navigate to the *Organisation Details* page via the User Menu, you can see that we have a new section for Live Agent Settings.
-In that you will find a button **Set up Live Agent**, clicking on which would set up the Live Agent Account for your entire organisation.
+In there you will find a button **Set up Live Agent**, clicking on which would set up the Live Agent Account for your entire organisation.

 <figure>
   <img class="image-center" src="{{config.site_url}}ai/cognigy-live-agent/images/organisation-wide-live-agent-setup-button.png" width="100%" />